See What Visitors Do, Not What You Assumed

 Expand and Systematize

-Once your core pages are optimized and your team has established a heatmap review workflow, expand instrumentation to secondary pages — blog posts, support documentation, secondary landing pages, and internal product interfaces.
-Build heatmap reviews into your regular sprint or campaign retrospective cycles.
+Once core pages are optimized and a heatmap review process is in place, expand tracking to secondary pages like blogs support docs secondary landing pages and internal product screens and include heatmap review in regular sprint or campaign retrospectives

 Frequently Asked Questions